alirezaabbaszadeh/IEEE-FX-Forcasting/docs/developer.md

 Run `pytest tests/test_leak.py` locally to reproduce the failure after applying fixes.
 The leak guard is enforced automatically by the CI workflows, so merges will be blocked until the test passes.

+## PCC claim freeze process

+When preparing contributions that touch the PCC stack, review `docs/pcc_claim_freeze.md` to confirm the validated hyperparameters and ≥2% improvement gates remain intact before introducing new variants.